Xuanduan

-Xuanduan (玄端), also known as yuanduan (元端, for the naming taboo of Zhao Xuanlang, the presumed ancestor by Song dynasty emperors, and Xuanye, Kangxi Emperor), is a form of Chinese court dress (and/or ritual garment) which was made of dark or black fabric.
+Xuanduan (玄端), also known as yuanduan (元端, for the naming taboo of Zhao Xuanlang, the prioclaimed ancestor by Song dynasty emperors, and Xuanye, Kangxi Emperor), is a form of Chinese court dress (and/or ritual garment) which was made of dark or black fabric.
 It is a form of yichang (i.e. a set of attire composed of upper and lower garment).
 It was worn since the Western Zhou dynasty.
 During the Ming dynasty, under the reign of Emperor Jiajing, the xuanduan became a model for the regulations reforms related to yanfu (casual or leisure clothing) worn by the emperor and officials.

 Terminology

 The term xuanduan appears in the Liji in the section and in the Zhouli.
 The xuanduan is named after its shape which is angular (i.e. it is made by using the whole width of a squared-shape fabric) and by its colour.
 The character can literally be translated as 'dark' or 'black'.
 The term xuanduan is literally translated as 'dark coloured Square-cut', or 'Black and square-edged', although some authors have also translated it as 'dark solemn' or 'black straight'.